IndrajeetPatil/statsExpressions/README.md

 # Tidy dataframes

-The returned dataframe will contain the following columns (the exact columns will depend on the test and the statistical approach):
+The dataframe will contain the following columns (the exact columns will depend on the test and the statistical approach):

--   *statistic*: the numeric value of a statistic.
+-   `statistic`: the numeric value of a statistic.

--   *df*: the numeric value of a parameter being modeled (often degrees of freedom for the test); note that if `no.parameters = 0L` (e.g., for non-parametric tests), this column will be irrelevant.
+-   `df`: the numeric value of a parameter being modeled (often degrees of freedom for the test); note that if `no.parameters = 0L` (e.g., for non-parametric tests), this column will be irrelevant.

--   *df.error*, *df*: relevant only if the statistic in question has two degrees of freedom (e.g., anova).
+-   `df.error` and `df`: relevant only if the statistic in question has two degrees of freedom (e.g., anova).

--   *p.value*: the two-sided *p*-value associated with the observed
+-   `p.value`: the two-sided *p*-value associated with the observed
     statistic.

--   *method*: the details of the statistical test carried out.
+-   `method`: the details of the statistical test carried out.

--   *estimate*: estimated value of the effect size.
+-   `estimate`: estimated value of the effect size.

--   *conf.low*: lower bound for effect size estimate.
+-   `conf.low`: lower bound for the effect size estimate.

--   *conf.high*: upper bound for effect size estimate.
+-   `conf.high`: upper bound for the effect size estimate.

--   *conf.level*: width of the confidence interval.
+-   `conf.level`: width of the confidence interval.

--   *effectsize*: the details of the effect size.
+-   `effectsize`: the type of the effect size.

 All possible outputs from all functions are tabulated here:
 <https://indrajeetpatil.github.io/statsExpressions/articles/web_only/dataframe_outputs.html>